Core web app decisions tend to center the backend, due to its complexity and impact over huge swaths of the business.

 Compare that to developers using serverful architecture, who have to update and maintain each container they deploy, including its system settings and dependencies.
 Scaling containers often requires using some kind of orchestration platform like Kubernetes, while serverless scaling is a fully automatic affair.

-Your infrastructure should automatically scale based on demand.
+Vercel's infrastructure scales automatically based on demand.

-Your infrastructure should automatically scale based on demand.
+Vercel's infrastructure scales automatically based on demand.

 So, how does it work?